fkirc/attranslate/README.md

 If some texts have already been translated, then `attranslate` won't translate them again.
 This does not only speedup your workflow, but also saves cost for paid translation-services.

-## Fast Integration

-`attranslate` is designed for a quick integration into any website or app.
-Therefore, `attranslate` allows you to keep working on the very same translation files that you used before.

 # Usage Examples